 Jacquelyn Bell is a writer by background and Executive Assistant at OBH, providing support to Dr Rupert Dunbar-Rees.
 Jacquelyn has extensive experience providing senior-level business support to a wide range of health-related organisations, including The Health Foundation, Asthma UK, Institute of Child Health at UCL, Newhealth and Beacon UK.
 Jacquelyn has credits in children’s television for the BBC and, as a classical singer, is currently a soprano in the chorus of Riverside Opera, a community based opera company, as well as being part of their management team.
 Jacquelyn has qualified teacher status and holds a BA (Hons) in Ancient History and Archaeology.

 Maha Naeem is a researcher at OBH.
 Maha earned a first-class BSc in Neuroscience from Dalhousie University in Canada.
 She also holds certificates in Science Leadership and Communication, Neurotechnology Innovation, and Mental Health First Aid.
 Maha was selected for the RADIANT Summer Institute in Neurotechnology Innovation, Commercialization, and Entrepreneurship where she gained a new perspective on value-based design and entrepreneurship in healthcare.
 She also has experience as a mental health responder and teaching assistant.
 Maha is interested in mental health care, arts for rehabilitation, and health promotion.

 Associates and Collaborators

-In addition, we have the pleasure to work with some of the absolute experts and innovators in the field of outcomes based healthcare, with deep practical and/or academic expertise in one or more of the more technical areas of this approach– for example: segmentation, health outcomes, payment systems, co-production, contracting for outcomes, PROMs (patient reported outcomes measures)/measurement, outcomes data models.
-Many are Associates of OBH/collaborators with OBH, as well as being recognized experts in their own fields.
+We have the pleasure to work with some of the absolute experts and innovators in the field of outcomes based healthcare, with deep practical and/or academic expertise in one or more of the more technical areas of this approach– for example: segmentation, health outcomes, payment systems, co-production, contracting for outcomes, PROMs (patient reported outcomes measures)/measurement, outcomes data models.
+They are all recognised experts in their own fields.
 All of them ‘get’ outcomes based approaches.
 Above all, they are deeply trusted and respected colleagues and friends.